AniSkywalker/SarcasmDetection/README.md

 ===============================================================================================

-To run the model with context information and psychological dimensions, python sarcasm_context_moods.py
+To run the model with context information and psychological dimensions:

+python sarcasm_context_moods.py

 Please cite the following paper